TSChallenges/tschallenges-classroom-blockchain-npci-blockchain-assignment-9-NPCI-Blockchain-Assignment-9-/README.md

 - You can use GitHub Codespace, or your own system to work on the Assignment.
 - To start a new Codespace, select `Code` dropdown >> `Create Codespace on main`.
 It will have Docker and Go language preinstalled.

+**Note:**
-  Note that it may take few minutes for the Codespace to start after you click on "Create Codespace on main".
+- It may take few minutes for the Codespace to start after you click on "Create Codespace on main".
+- Use **Hyperledger Fabric v2.5.10** in GitHub Codespace for your implementation.
+- Use the below commands to install Fabric samples, Docker images, and binaries:

+  **Get the install script:**

+  `curl -sSLO https://raw.githubusercontent.com/hyperledger/fabric/main/scripts/install-fabric.sh && chmod +x install-fabric.sh`

+  **Run the script:**

+  `./install-fabric.sh --fabric-version 2.5.10`

 ## Assignment Tasks